docker-archive/global-hack-day-3/foresti/README.md

 ./vault mount -path registry generic
 ```

-The path mount point name must match the service name defined in the registry above.
-The auth service was
+The path mount point must match the service name defined in the registry above.
+The auth service has been designed to support multiple private registries, simply add another mount point in vault with corresponding users.
-designed in that way that it can support token authentication for multiple private registry.
-The only
-thing to do is to add another mount point in vault with corresponding users.

 #### Add sample users